devsacti/OperatingSystem/README.md

 Generally, personal computer = (SW + HW) = (Window OS + HW) or (Mac OS + HW)

-In this context, Server = (Linux + HW)
+In this context, Server = (Linux + HW), SW(OS) of Sever that controls the HW of Server

 Linux is representative example of Operating System with Unix that canbe father of commercial OS like Mac,Window

 # Operating System of Server
-(To ME) ultimately, OS is infra that supports Applications like JAVA-APP to work.
+(To ME) OS is base of Runtime that supports Applications like JAVA-APP to work.

-(easy) SW of Sever that controls the HW of Server

-(ex) Linux like centos, ubuntu, AWS Linux etc, Unix, ...
+(ex) Linux like centos, ubuntu, AWS Linux etc that has JRE to init JAVA-APP

 it is related with "terminal" of Server that canbe Interface of Server